jule8198/MABRec/README.md

-# Multi Armed Bandits for recommendation systems

-## About the project

 This work is to implement several MAB algorithms including basic, contextual, and more advanced multi armed bandits from papers [1-4].